 Funded by: USAID – Subcontractor to Global Communities

-USAID YouthPower works with vulnerable youth between the ages of 10 and 29 in 60 communities in all 12 governorates of Jordan.
-Communities were selected using the following criteria: (a) school dropout rate equal to or higher than 40%, (b) extreme poverty as defined by 25% or more of the population living below the poverty line, and/or (c) high concentration of Syrian refugees as identified by UNHCR.
+USAID Youth Power works with vulnerable youth between the ages of 10 and 29 in 60 communities in all 12 governorates of Jordan.
+Targeted beneficiary groups of the project were selected based on the following criteria:

-• Youth with disabilities.
+- Youth with disabilities

 communities, profile community resources, and recruit youth as volunteers and participants to join the program.
 The program engages participant youth through three main components.

-• Transformational Learning
+- Transformational Learning

-• Community Mapping
+- Community Mapping

 - Youth-Community Engagement Activities

-Partnerships at the national and local levels with governmental entities such as the Ministry of Youth, municipalities, local communities and non-governmental organizations, currently under development, are also key to implementation of YouthPower activities and sustainability.
+Partnerships at the national and local levels with governmental entities such as the Ministry of Youth, municipalities, local communities and non-governmental organizations, currently under development, are also key to implementation of Youth Power activities and sustainability.
 As a local NGO with a heritage of longstanding development work, PfG is integrating sustainable youth empowerment and engagement approaches in this project, embedding created positive practices within its programming and utilizing the lessons learned and successes for its future planning in Jordan and beyond.